alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 # Analyses

-A step-by-step description of the analyses conducted as a detailed supplement to the manuscript.

-In the spirit of open and repeatable science, we provide a cleaned-up version of my electronic notebook.
+In the spirit of open and repeatable science, we provide the electronic lab book associated with this project.
 This serves as:

 1) A record of the decisions made during data processing and analysis

-2) A clear guide to rerunning analyses using the same data
+2) A clear guide to the analyses including links to data, scripts, and final figures and tables.

-3) Scripts and guide to updating results as new data becomes available

-Feel free to modify and use in tutorials or in your own analyses.
-I would be grateful for an acknowledgement, but don't expect it.
+## Analyses:

+1. Genome assembly

+    1a.
+ST genome assembly

+    1b.
+SR genome assembly

+2. Genome annotation

+3. Mapping Structural Variants

+4. Mapping repeat elements

-# Genome assembly
+# 1. Genome assembly

-## ST genome assembly
+## 1a.
+ST genome assembly

 ### Data